History of Crawford, Mississippi

 1906 - Railroad Conductor R. H. Harrison of Mobile & Ohio Railroad, was shot and killed

-1908 - Battleship USS Mississippi (BB-23) launched 1905 - sold to Greece in 1914 and sunk by Germans in 1941
+1908 - Battleship USS Mississippi (BB-23) - launched 1905, sold to Greece 1914, sunk by Germans 1941

 1909 - Prohibition starts in Mississippi and does not end until 1966, 33 years after the 21st Amendment ending prohibition